Voters are motivated by different issues, but most issues impact mental health.

 Jobs & the Economy

 People want, need and have the right to be meaningfully employed.
 However, our current system falls far short of this goal.
 Serious mental illness leads to over $190 billion in lost earnings each year in the U.S., and the unemployment rate is higher among adults with a mental illness compared to those who do not have a mental health condition.
 Full and fair access to education, vocational rehabilitation, job training, and employment and business assistance helps people with mental health conditions get and stay meaningfully employed.

+America’s youth are facing a mental health crisis.
 One in six youth have a mental health condition.
-Yet, fewer than half of youth with mental health conditions received any kind of treatment in the past year.
-Undiagnosed, untreated, and inadequately treated mental illnesses significantly interfere with a student’s ability to learn, to grow, and to develop.
+Yet, only half received any kind of treatment.
+Tragically, 10% of high school students attempted suicide in 2021.
 Since children spend much of their productive time in educational settings, schools provide a unique opportunity to address mental health by serving students where they already are – in classrooms and on campus.

 The LGBTQI community experiences higher rates of mental illness and faces barriers to accessing mental health care.
-The Trevor Project found that 46% of LGBTQI youth report they wanted psychological or emotional counseling from a mental health professional but were unable to receive it in the past year.
-Additionally, transgender adults are nearly 12 times more likely to attempt suicide than the general population.
-Early intervention and comprehensive evidence-based treatment are key to supporting LGBTQI people with mental health conditions.
+The Trevor Project found that 56% of LGBTQ young people report they wanted mental health care in the past year but were unable to receive it.
+Additionally, transgender adults are nearly 9 times more likely to attempt suicide than the general population.
+Removing barriers to accessing appropriate mental health care is key to supporting LGBTQI populations with mental health conditions.